baol/dotemacs/README.md

 You can install rtags from source, remember to make install as well (and of course to create the index for your project).

+## other dependencies

+On Ubuntu you'll need some other packages to make it work:

+    sudo apt-get install markdown python-virtualenv

 ## note

-This package is here for my convenience (setting up emacs quickly between machines) but it will turn your emacs into a powerful development environment for C++ as well!
+This repository is here for my convenience (setting up emacs quickly between machines) but it will turn your emacs into a powerful development environment for C++ as well!